Database table API

 Generic provider class – IInfoProvider<TInfo>

-The IInfoProvider<TInfo> and its associated extension methods provide conventional CRUD API in the form of Get, Set, and Delete methods.
-Support for asynchronous retrival ensures the GetAsync method.
-The Get methods expose multiple overloads for retrival via ID, GUID, or code name depending on the configuration of the corresponding object type.
+methods expose multiple overloads for retrieval via ID, GUID, or code name depending on the configuration of the corresponding object type.

 using CMS.DataEngine;